portxchange/developer-documentation/sending-data/use-case-terminal.md

 API expects events containing data of estimated or actual times of arrival and depature and cargo operation schedules.

-A general overview of the Port-Xchange Push API can be found on [Getting started: Sending Data](/sending-data/index.md) page.
+A general overview of the PortXchange Push API can be found on [Getting started: Sending Data](/sending-data/index.md) page.

 ## Event types